 .EOF method any number of times during a read operation to ascertain whether a call to

 .READ should be made.
 More bytes than necessary to satisfy a read operation may be requested from

-.READ, in which case the extra data may be buffered by the IO::Handle or the decoder it's using, to fullfill any subsequent reading operations, without necessarilly having to make another
+.READ, in which case the extra data may be buffered by the IO::Handle or the decoder it's using, to fulfill any subsequent reading operations, without necessarily having to make another

 multi method EOF(|)